r0bis/ukEUvote/readme.rst

 Line starting with ``[1]`` gives total vote count, the next lines give petition signature counts per hour starting from sunday the 26th June at 9 AM.

 Please note this simple analysis is *not* for debate on whether signatures are fraudulent or not.
-Government has enough means to cross reference the petition signatures with other databases (e.g. electoral registers) to filter out inelegible votes; it also certainly can just delete fraudulent one-time e-mail addreses.
+Government has enough means to cross reference the petition signatures with other databases (e.g. electoral registers) to filter out ineligible votes; it also certainly can delete fraudulent one-time e-mail address based signatures.
 Apparently the latter may have happened on Sunday the 26th at about 2 PM.
 I do not have any other explanation for the dip in vote count.

 R